 When I didn’t join the surfers on their morning and afternoon surf sessions, I spent my time in the Sikerei, reading, writing and gazing at the unobstructed view of the baby blue water and swaying tropical trees.
 I went into the ocean to snorkel and used the standup paddleboard to cruise around the crystal ocean.

 I loved my private walks around the island, as far as its land formations would allow me to go.
-When the surfers returned, they napped, ate and nursed wounds inflicted by the shallow reef, laughing and sharing victory stories.
+When the surfers returned, they napped, ate, and nursed wounds inflicted by the shallow reef.
+They laughed and shared victory stories.

-A Brazilian family are the proprietors of Mentawai Islands' Hidden Bay Resort.
-Tall, long-limbed Luana Panek, with piercing blue eyes and honey-blonde hair, her husband, Alexandre "Alex" Ribas, also a surfer, and their adorable daughter, Gaia, who had just turned two when we visited.
-Alex and Luana made everyone visiting for a surf holiday feel like they were coming to see long lost family.
-Luana chased Gaia around, held her at her hip or relaxed as the little girl wandered between guests, stealing hearts with her deep dimples.
-Today, I hear, Gaia is joined by little sister, Ayla.
+A Brazilian family is the proprietor of Mentawai Islands’ Hidden Bay Resort.
+Tall, long-limbed Luana Panek, with piercing blue eyes and honey-blonde hair, her husband, Alexandre “Alex” Ribas, also a surfer, and their adorable daughter, Gaia, who had just turned two when we visited.
+Alex and Luana made everyone visiting for a surf holiday feel like they were coming to see long-lost family.
+Luana chased Gaia around, held her at her hip, or relaxed as the little girl wandered between guests, stealing hearts with her deep dimples.
+Today, I hear, Gaia is joined by her little sister, Ayla.

 Alex looked like a man who had come to the other side of something.
-His big, white smile opened his whole, tanned face.
-His warm, brown eyes shone with the delight he felt at having us share his favorite place on earth.
-"I had been working in the movies doing lighting.
+A wide smile opened his whole, sun-browned face.
+His warm, brown eyes shone with the delight of having us share his favorite place on earth.
+“I had been working in the movies doing lighting.
 Six days a week, morning until night, sometimes even on Sundays.
 I never saw my wife or baby.
-I decided it was enough."
+I decided it was enough.”
 So he built Hidden Bay Resort from the ground up with the help of investors.
-He said when he first arrived to where he would eventually build the resort, it was as dirty and strewn with plastic as we had observed the trash littering the port of Sikabaluan, where they had picked us up, and also in the city of Padang.
+He said when he first arrived at where he would eventually build the resort, it was as dirty and strewn with plastic as we had observed at the port of Sikabaluan, where they had picked us up, and also in the city of Padang.
 Alex said he hired locals to collect the trash and paid them by the pound.
 Even cigarette butts earned 1000 Rupees, which was about a penny.
 It worked.
 The island we visited was pristine.
 Not a sign of trash anywhere to blight the emerald and turquoise hues of nature.
-Gold sand beaches with jagged coastline, trees in repose, roots hanging out obscenely, crabs in various sized seashells scampered across rocks.
+Gold sand beaches with jagged coastline, trees in repose, roots hanging about obscenely.
+Crabs in various-sized shells scampered across rocks.

-Guests have their own private bungalow, or "uma," within the 1.5 km of beachfront land, constructed by builders using indigenous wood and materials that also followed traditional Mentawais Island design.
-The bungalows are set far apart within the rich, beach landscape of banana leaves, butterflies and crabs hoisting their shell homes around the sand paths, lined by stones, that connected the bungalows to the Sikerei.
+Guests have their own private bungalow, or “uma,” within the 1.5 km of beachfront land, constructed by builders using indigenous wood and materials that also followed traditional Mentawais Island design.
+The bungalows are set far apart within the rich, beach landscape of banana leaves, butterflies, and crabs hoisting their shell homes around the sandy, stone-lined paths that connected the bungalows to the Sikerei.

 Mentawai Islands: The Surf Spots

-The resort is located in what is called the Playgrounds area, 15 surf spots within a 15-minute speedboat ride from Hidden Bay Resort, the closest called Hideaway and only a 3-minute speedboat ride away.
+The resort is located in what is called the Playgrounds area, 15 surf spots within a 15-minute speedboat ride from Hidden Bay Resort.
+The closest surfing area is called Hideaway and is only a 3-minute speedboat ride away.

 Alex told us.

 I accompanied the boys and the visiting yoga teacher, Ina Stridde, on a few of the surf trips.
 Yes, I wanted to cheer for my son and husband but I also wanted to ride in the boat around the islands.
-Green exploded from the banks of the smaller islands as we passed them.
-Although many of the beaches had trees and plants pushing against each other into the ocean, some were better behaved, standing tall with dignity and even allowing a bit of room for sand to spill into the blue water.
+Unkempt greenery rose above the banks of the smaller islands as we passed them, like bushes and trees rising unexpectedly from an afternoon nap.
+Many of the beaches had trees and plants pushing each other rudely into the ocean.
+Though some were better behaved, standing tall with dignity and even allowing a bit of room for sand to spill into the water.

-When we arrived at the preselected spot, I watched the surfers ride their dream waves, former into perfect quarter cups.
+When we arrived at the preselected spot, I watched the surfers ride their dream waves, formed into perfect quarter cups.
 I jumped in the warm water to explore the world beneath.
-Other boats floated nearby and sometimes their surfers would swim up to our boat to exchange impressions of the day's surf.
-One surfer, a digital nomad from Bali, explained because his job was remote, he was able to visit often and live anywhere.
+Other boats floated nearby and sometimes their surfers would swim up to our boat to exchange impressions of the day’s surf.
+One surfer, a digital nomad from Bali, explained that because his job was remote, he could visit often and live anywhere.